-After getting hydrated it was time to move onto protein and a $4 egg burrito down the road from Belizean Melody Art Gallery on the same side of the street.
-While they were making my food I popped over to Belize Bank as I was trying to get some Brazilian money for a birthday gift, sadly I did not have any luck.
-By the time I got back my burrito was ready, unfortunately they messed up my order and I had chicken instead.
-It was still good but left my original craving unsatisfied till my next town trip.
+After getting hydrated, it was time to move onto protein and a $4 egg burrito down the road from Belizean Melody Art Gallery on the same side of the street.
+While they were making my food I popped over to Belize Bank as I was trying to get some Brazilian money for a birthday gift, but sadly did not have any luck.
+By the time I got back my burrito was ready, but they messed up my order and I had chicken instead.
+It was still good but left my original craving unsatisfied until my next town trip.

 Other useful Belize information:

-- If you are looking for good Belize Beef, both Reinland Meats operating out of Blue Creek Village, Orange Walk, Belize and Running W Meats in the San Ignacio, Cayo, Belize area are the brands to look for in San Pedro grocery stores.
+- If you are looking for good Belizean beef, both Reinland Meats operating out of Blue Creek Village, Orange Walk, Belize and Running W Meats in the San Ignacio, Cayo, Belize area are the brands to look for in San Pedro grocery stores.

 - In order to help those who live or would like to live or work in Belize, Expat Blog has published a series of useful articles about commonly asked topics in the Belize expat guide.

 - Although we had had a high chance of rain in the forecast, it was hot and sunny all day with just the right amount of cloud cover.

 Next errand was a tacoboy thing, I needed to get him a to go cup option for his morning juice.
 My first pic was not a match to the Club Car cup holder and a lot less fun than the Peanuts ones I found next.
 I opted for the one on the left with Snoopy and Woodstock laughing, I figured that is a happy juice cup if I ever saw one.

 By that time my chicken burrito had already worn off and I was already thinking about what to eat next.
 I decided to stop at the fruit stand on the way out of town for some fresh cut cantaloupe slices, a bargain of $2 BZD.
 Note to self: make sure to have a bottle of water on hand next time for sticky fingers afterward – thankfully I found an outdoor tap on my way south.